Core Services: AWS vs Azure

 Developer Tools

-Suite of services for DevOps practices including CI/CD.
+Suite of services for DevOps practices including version control, build automation, deployment automation, CI/CD pipelines, and cloud-based IDEs.

 Application Integration